John Beckett, Lord Beckett

-John Beckett, Lord Beckett is a Scottish lawyer who was appointed in 2016 as a Senator of the College of Justice, a judge of the Court of Session.
+John Beckett, Lord Beckett is a Scottish lawyer who was appointed as Lord Justice Clerk on 4 February 2025 having served as a Senator of the College of Justice, a judge of the Court of Session, since 2016.

 Beckett was Solicitor General for Scotland, the country's junior Law Officer from October 2006 to May 2007.
 He was appointed by Labour First Minister Jack McConnell on the appointment of former Solicitor General Elish Angiolini to the senior role of Lord Advocate.
 After the 2007 Scottish election, newly elected Scottish National Party First Minister Alex Salmond replaced Labour Party member Beckett with Frank Mulholland, who later became Lord Advocate.
 Beckett then became floating sheriff sitting mainly at Glasgow Sheriff Court.

 Early life

 Beckett was born in Crawley, a town in West Sussex about 28 miles (45 km) south of London.
 His family moved to Edinburgh in 1968 and he was educated at Edinburgh Academy and Broughton High School before studying at the School of Law of the University of Edinburgh.